 How Expensive is Electricity in Massachusetts?

-Massachusetts averages $.18 cents/kWh, according to the U.S. Energy Information Administration, making it the fifth-highest ranking state for electricity prices.
-In 2014, the state generated nearly 69 percent of its electricity from natural gas and coal.
+Massachusetts averages $0.22 cents per kWh, according to the U.S. Energy Information Administration, making it the fourth-highest ranking state for electricity prices.
+In 2018, the state generated nearly 67 percent of its electricity from natural gas, with the rest coming from nuclear power and renewables.
 The high price of electricity is a major motivator for consumers to convert to residential solar and with approximately 200 days per year of full or partial sun, Massachusetts residents are seeing that switching to solar makes good sense.

 Cost of Residential Electricity

 Data from U.S. Energy Information Administration

 Since 2002, Massachusetts’ electricity providers have been working to meet and exceed the state’s renewable portfolio standard (RPS).
 The RPS requires 15 percent of electricity to come from Class I renewable resources by 2020, including a mandated target of 1,600 MW of solar.
 The path to meet this goal is paved with policies, incentives, grants, and tax benefits for residents and businesses that make the switch to sun-based energy.
 From the Residential Renewable Energy Income Tax Credit to the Mass Solar Loan Program, home and business owners can benefit from solar.